gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## FS and SE mode: Common pitfalls

 - **Don't treat SE mode as "FS  but faster"**: You must understand what you're simulating and whether it will impact results.
-- **Not all syscalls will ever be implemented**: We'd love to have all the syscalls implement but Linux changes rapidly.
+- **Not all syscalls will ever be implemented**: We'd love to have all the syscalls implemented but Linux changes rapidly.
 We try to cover common use-cases but we can't cover everything.
 If a Syscall is missing, you can implement it, ignore it, or use FS mode.
-- **Binaries with elevated privileges do not work in SE mode**: If you're running a binary that requires elevated privileges, you'll need to run it FS mode.
+- **Binaries with elevated privileges do not work in SE mode**: If you're running a binary that requires elevated privileges, you'll need to run it in FS mode.

 ---

 ## SE mode: If in doubt, use FS mode

-FS mode does everything SE mod does (and more!) but can take longer to get to the region of interest.
+FS mode does everything SE mode does (and more!) but can take longer to get to the region of interest.
 You have to wait for the OS to boot each time (unless you [accelerate the simulation](08-accelerating-simulation.md)).

 However, as SE mode doesn't simulate the OS, you risk missing important events triggered via syscalls, I/O, or the operating system, which may mean your simulated system doesn't properly reflect the real system.